 The project opens with a map view of New Zealand.
 You'll zoom in to the study area of Christchurch.
 With a population of 381,800, Christchurch is the third-largest city in New Zealand.

-- On the ribbon, confirm that the Map tab is selected.
+- On the ribbon, click the Map tab if necessary.
 In the Navigate group, click Bookmarks and click Christchurch Urban Area.

 The Urban Area layer has been symbolized by default with a light-green fill color and a black outline.